 10 Ways to Improve Your Travel Photography Portraits

-As we speak in our post about how to do travel photography, it’s a very basic and obvious, but so important tip.
+As we speak in our post about travel photography tips, it’s a very basic and obvious, but so important tip.
 While you travel, you will have a thousand of short moments that will not pass again.

-Opposite than landscape photography, when you have more time to choose your camera settings.
+Opposite than other types of Photography, when you have more time to choose your camera settings.
 Here you must be ready with your camera to capture these moments.
 Catch the everyday life of the local people, it’s not easy.
 But will bring to your photos a real essence of the place you are visiting.

 “If your pictures aren’t good enough, you’re not close enough” is taken as doctrine by some.
 Do you think it’s good advice?Robert Capa